Merchant Promotions for Google Shopping

 The best bit?
 It's free!
 You just have to fill out a form.

-We'll take a look at how these Merchant Promotions appear to your viewing audience and how you can get started today.
+We'll take a look at how these Merchant Promotions appear to your audience and how you can get started today.

 Google allows three different kinds of these Merchant Promotions: